CodeYourFuture/bikes-for-refugees/README.md

 ### Exercise 5) Fix the positioning

 Compare what you can see in your browser with the design provided.
 Can you spot the differences in layout?
-Use CSS Flexbox to move elements around so they are positioned correctly.
+Use CSS Flexbox or Grid to move elements around so they are positioned correctly.

 Also add borders and spacing if required to match the design.